EricLBuehler/mistral.rs/docs/QWEN2VL.md

 > You should replace `--features ...` with one of the features specified [here](../README.md#supported-accelerators), or remove it for pure CPU inference.

 ```
-cargo run --features ... --release -- -i vision-plain -m Qwen/Qwen2-VL-2B-Instruct -a vllama
+cargo run --features ... --release -- -i vision-plain -m Qwen/Qwen2-VL-2B-Instruct -a qwen2vl
 ```

 2) Say hello!
 ```
 > Hello!
+Hello!
 How can I assist you today?
 ```

 3) Pass the model an image and ask a question.

 ```
 > Hello!
 Hello!
-How can I help you today?
+How can I assist you today?
-> \image https://www.nhmagazine.com/content/uploads/2019/05/mtwashingtonFranconia-2-19-18-108-Edit-Edit.jpg What mountain is this?
+> \image https://www.garden-treasures.com/cdn/shop/products/IMG_6245.jpg What type of flower is this?
+Give some fun facts.
-This is Mount Washington, located in the White Mountains of New Hampshire, USA.
-It is the highest peak in the state and the northeastern United States.
-The mountain is known for its severe weather conditions and high winds, earning it the nickname "The White Elephant."
+flowers are a type of flowering plant that produce flowers that are typically used for decoration, pollination, and reproduction. there are many different types of flowers, each with its own unique characteristics and uses. here are some fun facts about camellias:

+  * camellias are native to china and have been cultivated for over 2,000 years.
+  * camellias are known for their long blooming season, with some varieties blooming continuously for months.
+  * camellias come in a wide variety of colors, including red, pink, white, and yellow.
+  * camellias are also known for their fragrant blooms, which can be enjoyed by both humans and animals.
+  * camellias are often used in gardens and parks as a decorative element, and are also popular in landscaping and horticulture.

+camellias are also known for their resilience and ability to thrive in a variety of conditions, making them a popular choice for gardeners and landscapers. they require well-draining soil and full sun or partial shade, and can be grown in containers or in the ground. overall, camellias are a beautiful and versatile flower that can add beauty and interest to any garden or landscape.
 ```

 ## HTTP server
-You can find this example [here](../examples/server/llama_vision.py).
+You can find this example [here](../examples/server/qwen2vl.py).

 We support an OpenAI compatible HTTP API for vision models.
 This example demonstrates sending a chat completion request with an image.